DHTMLX/gantt-docs/data/desktop/undo_redo.md

 ---------------------------------

 It is possible to undo/redo changes made to your code.
 To do this you have to use the **undo()/redo()** methods in combination with the **saveState()** method of the **gantt.ext.undo** object.
-The *saveState()* method lets to save the initial value of the task before the code changes are made.
+The **saveState()** method allows saving the initial value of the task before the code changes are made.

 For example, this is how you can revert the initial text of the task after it was reassigned in the code to another value: